alexandra-picot/LibraryInventory/LibraryInventory/README.md

    - Install `django-bootstrap-customizer` 0.1.4 or higher https://johnfraney.github.io/django-bootstrap-customizer/

-   - Be sure to be in the root folder of the project before doing the folowing commands
+   - Be sure to be in the root folder of the project before doing the following commands

    - run `python3 manage.py migrate`